swaroopg92/penpa-edit/README.md

 * Border: Turning on this button will allow users to place the objects (shapes, numbers) on the edges/corners of the grid.
 * Panel: Turning on this button will visually display the options to the user while using Number or Shape modes.
 * PenpaLite: Turning on this button will remove all the non-preferred modes from the display thereby simplfiying the display.
 The preferred modes are determined through tab setting.
 Select your preferrable modes under "Tab/↵" and then turn "ON" PenpaLite.
+* Constraints (Beta): This feature is to aid puzzle constructors to find certain elements quickly for well known puzzle types. [ Note - I will frequently add new types but if you have certain genre in mind, you can send a request to penpaplus@gmail.com or contact via other options available through "i" information button on the top right]

 ## Current functions